10 Best Sculptures at Villa Borghese

 If you thought that after the beautiful Venus inspired by Bonaparte's sister, you had seen it all, you are very wrong.
 In the Borghese Gallery we will contemplate another spectacular goddess, who is lying completely naked and has a surprise...
 She has a penis!
 Just as you read it.

-However, I have to give you a little bad news: the sculpture that is in the Borghese Gallery is the copy of the one I have explained to you.
+However, I have to give you a little bad news: the sculpture that is in the Borghese Gallery is the copy of the one I have explained.
 It is a work also made in the second century and restored by Andrea Bergondi in the thirteenth century, who imitated Bernini's model creating also a mattress.
 There are almost 20 versions of this masterpiece all over the world!

 Contemplate the spectacular ceilings of the hall

-After admiring the sculpture, look up (like the song) and contemplate the marvelous paintings on the ceiling, which depict the myth of Hermaphrodite, the son of Hermes and Aphrodite.
+After admiring the sculpture, look up (like the song) and contemplate the marvelous paintings on the ceiling, depicting the myth of Hermaphrodite, the son of Hermes and Aphrodite.
 According to Ovid's poetic account in his 'Metamorphoses', the young man's dual sex (male and female) was determined by his forced union with the nymph Salmacis.

 6. Bust of Cardinal Scipione Borghese